SettleMint

 Quickstart

-Start deployment with POST /api/v2/organizations.
-The response returns a deploymentId and the current deployment tree.
-DALP waits for terminal success by default; clients can send Prefer: respond-async when they want to start deployment and poll status separately.
+Call POST /api/v2/organizations to start deployment.
+The platform returns a deploymentId and the initial progress tree.
+By default, DALP waits for terminal success before responding; send Prefer: respond-async to start and poll status separately.

 curl -X POST "$DALP_API_URL/api/v2/organizations" \